EVICTION PREVENTION AND REHOUSING

 Our housing programs

-ACCESS TO COUNSEL FOR EVICTIONS (ACE) PROGRAM: FREE LEGAL HELP WITH EVICTIONS
+ACCESS TO COUNSEL IN EVICTIONS (ACE) PROGRAM: FREE LEGAL HELP WITH EVICTIONS

 Are you at risk of eviction or losing your housing subsidy?
 You may be eligible for free legal assistance.